 Dairy-Free Hot Chocolate: The Work is Worth the Reward

-Today, thought, we’re leaving the cocoa powder alone!
+Today, though, we’re leaving the cocoa powder alone!
 We’re going to make the world’s richest dairy-free hot chocolate.
 And it all begins with a ganache.

 Ah, ganache!
 How I love thee.
 If you aren’t familiar with the term, let me introduce you to this chocolate delight.
 A mixture of chocolate and cream (or in our case, coconut milk.), ganache can be used to make everything from truffles to whipped chocolate icing.
 Today it takes a staring role in hot chocolate.